100+ essential penetration testing statistics [2023 edition]

 A 2021 Carnegie Mellon University whitepaper talks about a decision-making process based on decision trees.

 Source: Carnegie Mellon University

 When it comes to automated penetration testing, it helps to get more insights into how this process can reduce the amount of tedious, manual tasks – without sacrificing nuance and quality.
 In our book, that always involves valuing human expertise.

 Let’s explore some of the most relevant penetration testing automation statistics:

-Among the most important features in paid pentesting software tools, 69% of companies said reporting is a must-have.
-64% are interested in multi-vector testing capabilities, while 58% buy templates/automation for redundant tasks.
-(CoreSecurity 2020 Penetration Testing Report)
+In terms of the most important features in paid pentesting software tools, 77% of companies said reporting is a must-have.
+67% buy extensive threat libraries, while 61% are interested in multi-vector testing capabilities.
+(CoreSecurity 2022 Penetration Testing Report)